Conservation and Environmental

 - Check hoses on washing machines for visible bulges, cracks or leaks.
 Make sure your machine has at least four inches of clearance from the wall to prevent kinking.
 Replace black rubber hoses at least every 2 years and braided stainless steel hoses every 5 years.

-- Choose new high efficiency appliances with the EPA WaterSense® label.
-These machines use up to 30 percent less water and 40-50% less energy.
+- Choose new high efficiency appliances with the EPA WaterSense label.
+These machines use up to 30 percent less water and 40 to 50 percent less energy.

 - Install low-flow aerators, if you have faucets in your laundry room.

-Helpful Tip: The laundry room accounts for 20% of household water use.
+Helpful Tip: The laundry room accounts for 20 percent of household water use.
 Use cold or warm water to wash clothes.
 Use hot water only for very dirty loads and always use cold water for the rinse cycle.

-- Toilets consume 30% to 40% of the total water used in homes making them the biggest water users.
-Installing a 1.6 gallon toilet saves an average of 2 gallons-per-flush, saving 12,000 gallons of water per year
+- Toilets consume 30 to 40 percent of the total water used in homes making them the biggest water users.
+Installing a 1.6-gallon toilet saves an average of 2 gallons-per-flush, saving 12,000 gallons of water per year.

 - Shower for 5 minutes or less.